Alemi7523/Alemi7523.github.io/index.md

 Approach the ship that had a long cue before and inspect the front box to find a hidden ***Calcium***.

+Go to Amber’s room and leave though the left exit to pick a ***Protein***.

 Go to Tesla’s office in the northern building, remember right room.
-Now go to Tesla’s home.

 **Friendship Point Choice:**
 -   We have to.
 (Melia +1)